hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 ![2 unit tests, 0 integration test](/images/how-to-write-automated-ui-tests-in-ios/unittest-integrationtest.gif)

-Each window works fine on its own.
+As you can see, each window works fine on its own.
 But when put together, bad things happen.
 You can see how mad that man is. 😉

 UI tests are simple.
 Even simpler than unit tests.